craftoid/biogames/README.md

 ##  EOS Webcam Demo

-The [EOS Webcam demo]() shows how to get live video from the EOS camera we have mounted on our microscope.
+The [EOS Webcam Demo](eos_webcam_demo) shows how to get live video from the EOS camera we have mounted on our microscope.
 The sketch lets you zoom into a predefined area and process it with OpenCV.

 ### Usage
 Press space to toggle between overview and image processing mode.